Lovely Momhood

 I don’t know of anyone who doesn’t have great childhood memories of building a fort.

-Whether you use the dinning room table as a roof, or push furniture together, there are a million ways to create a cozy magical fort.
+Whether you use the dining room table as a roof or push furniture together, there are many ways to create a cozy, magical fort.

 My husband and I once helped the kids build a fort out of cardboard boxes… It was epic!